Spotted Knapweed

 Mechanical

-Small infestations can be hand-pulled but will have to be repeated throughout the season and over many years.
-Every effort should be made to remove the taproot with little soil disturbance.
-If not possible, cut the taproot 5 – 10 cm below the soil surface.
-It is best to treat Spotted Knapweed before the plants set seed.
-Mowing doesn’t kill knapweeds; plants mowed at the rosette stage will quickly recover, and mowing after flowering will only further disperse the seeds.
+Hand-pull small infestations before seed set; note that repeated hand-pulling is necessary during the season and must be maintained over several years, as seeds can remain dormant in the soil for long periods.
+Every effort should be made to remove the whole taproot with little soil disturbance.
+If this is not possible, cut the root 5 – 10 cm below the soil surface.
+Mowing is ineffective, as plants mowed in the rosette stage will quickly recover, and mowing too late (after seed set) will disperse seeds.

 Chemical